 Best Current Affairs Magazine for IAS

-Yojana is one of the best monthly current affairs magazine for IAS Exam.
-It deals with socio-economic issues of the current affairs in the news.
-This is published by the Government of India.
+Yojana is one of the best monthly current affairs magazine for the IAS Exam.
+It deals with socio-economic issues which are significant from the Indian perspective.
+Yojana magazine is published by the I&B ministry, Government of India.
 The magazine is now available in 13 languages-English, Hindi, Assamese, Telugu, Gujarati, Bengali, Urdu, Punjabi, Marathi, Tamil, Kannada, Malayalam and Oriya.
 It gives you data, facts, etc which are accepted by the Government.

 Many successful candidates in the last three years have described the Yojana as the best magazine for UPSC preparation.
-Every year one or two essays can be seen in Main examination directly from Yojana magazine.
-It covers important topics like federalism, governance, budget, international relations, etc. The candidates are advised to read the Yojana only after you have finished reading the NCERTs and basic study material.
+Every year one or two essays can be seen in the UPSC Main examination directly from Yojana magazine.
+It covers important topics like federalism, governance, budget, agriculture, etc. The candidates are advised to read the Yojana only after you have finished reading the NCERTs and basic study material.

 As it is a government magazine, it gives a balanced opinion -both pros and cons which are essential for Civil Services Examination, especially for Main and Interview preparation.
 The Yojana is helpful for General Studies Paper II and Paper III and Essay paper.